You are here

 - Foster dialogue and reflection about the Lehigh community

 To learn more about the program visit the evoLUtion Seminar page.

-To apply to be an evoLUtion Seminar Facilitator, please submit an application by May 31.
+Applications will be available in late spring.
 Facilitators must attend training and check-in meetings and will receive a stipend for their time.

 Summer Reading Discussion Leader